dgarayr/amk_tools/UserGuide.md

 - **--barrierless**.
 Include the barrierless routes stored in *RXNet.barrless*.
 - **--vibrations NVIBR**.
 Add only *NVIBR* normal modes to the visualization.
 Default is -1, meaning that ALL modes are included.
 - **--paths [SOURCE] [TARGET]** Locate paths in the network connecting SOURCE to TARGET, to include energy profile visualizations in the dashboards.
 When both SOURCE and TARGET are specified, a simple search is performed including only the routes that connect both nodes.
 If *--paths* is passed without further specification, all possible cyclic paths along the network are searched (much slower).
-If only SOURCE is specified, all cyclic paths are also searched, and then filtered to only keep these containing SOURCE.
+If only SOURCE is specified, all cyclic paths are also searched, and then filtered to only keep these with connections to SOURCE.
 - **--cutoff_path CUTOFF**.
 Maximum depth for two-ended path search (number of intermediate nodes between SOURCE and TARGET), default is 4.
 - **--outfile FILENAME**.
 Name of the output HTML file containing the dashboard.
 - **--title TITLE**.
 Title shown in the dashboard.

+### Path specification: sources and targets.
+Path location in *amk_rxreader* (either via the commandline interface, with the **--paths** argument, or through directly calling **add_paths()** in a Python script) allows a somehow flexible specification of source and target nodes.
++ *MINX* and *PRODX* labels can be used to specify a single source or target node.
++ For products, a formula *A+B* can also be specified, thus locating ALL *PRODX* tags matching the requested formula.
++ Several sources (or targets) can be specified at once, searching for all possible combinations between sources and targets.
++ When using `amk_gen_view.py`, multiple labels or product formulas should be separated by commas.
++ When calling the Python function `add_paths(G, [sources], [targets])`, multiple labels or product formulas are given as lists.

 ## Dependencies